hortonworks-gallery/ambari-vnc-service/README.md

 ###### Connect via VNC client

-- Option 1: install [Chicken of the VNC](http://sourceforge.net/projects/chicken/) client on your Mac and use it to connect
+- Option 1: install [Chicken of the VNC](http://sourceforge.net/projects/chicken/) client on your Mac and use it to connect.
+On windows you can also install [Tight VNC](http://www.tightvnc.com/) or [UltraVNC](http://www.uvnc.com/) clients to do the same.
 ![Image](../master/screenshots/screenshot-vnc-clientsetup.png?raw=true)
 - Note that: